artipie/artipie/.wiki/Configuration.md

 The main Artipie configuration is a `yaml` file, the file is required to start the service.
-Location of this file can be passed as a parameter to Java application (Artipie `jar` package) with `--config-file` option.
+Location of this file can be passed as a parameter to Java application (Artipie `jar` package) with `--config-file` (or short alternative `-f`) option.
 Artipie docker image default location of this file is `/etc/artipie/artipie.yml`.

 Yaml configuration file contains server meta configuration, such as:
  - `layout` - `flat` or `org` string, not required, default value is `flat`;